 - Q You will likely be finished with your work at about this time.
 After your meeting with the Regional Director at the end of Week 31, you will receive an evaluation called a Real Time Review. - 📿 This is for your reference only.
-You may download, print, or email the Real Time Review, so you can read it later in more detail. - Q Please use the remaining time to complete the brief online survey found on the final acknowledgment screen of the simulation if you have not already done so.
+You may download, print, or email the Real Time Review, so you can read it later in more detail. - Please use the remaining time to complete the brief online survey found on the final acknowledgment screen of the simulation if you have not already done so.

-- announce to participants that they have successfully completed the simulation and thank them for engaging in the exercise. - (2) This marks the end of our time for the simulation.
+This marks the end of our time for the simulation.
 Thank you for engaging with your role in the scenario so fully!
 If you are curious about how you did, please refer to your Real Time Review feedback.
-You are more than welcome to replay the simulation at another time to see the outcomes of alternate decisions. - (Q) If you have not already done so, please complete the online evaluation survey with the link provided to you on the final acknowledgment screen. - Q We will now take a 10-minute break before beginning a facilitated discussion.
-Discussion will take place in small groups of 4-6 participants per group.
+You are more than welcome to replay the simulation at another time to see the outcomes of alternate decisions.